 - 1qaz@wsx

-Globally, passwords like “123456,” “password,” and “qwerty” dominate the list.
-Common choices such as “iloveyou” and “dragon” also make frequent appearances.
+Globally, weak passwords like “123456,” “password,” and “qwerty” remain dominant.
+Some quirky choices, such as “iloveyou” and “dragon,” also make recurring appearances, reflecting a blend of sentimentality and simplicity.